 Does the Anker Soundcore Life A1 stay connected?

-Traversing my entire apartment, behind multiple doors, and down the building hallway, the buds never once dropped the Bluetooth 5.0 connection.
-The device was left about nine meters or more away.
-The A1 is also pretty easy to initially pair—plucking the buds out of the case initiates pairing mode (The buds will be blinking white).
+Traversing my entire apartment, behind multiple doors, and down the building hallway, the buds never once drop the Bluetooth 5.0 connection.
+For this experiment the device sits about nine meters or more away.
+The A1 is also pretty easy to initially pair—plucking the buds out of the case initiates pairing mode (the buds blink white).
 You can connect in mono by doing the same thing, but leaving one bud in the case.
 The rest is pretty much the same as any other true wireless earphone.

 Our tests detected 260 milliseconds latency, which is too much for getting voices to stay in sync with video.
 Anecdotally, this headset is okay for YouTube on my Android phone, but it’s not good enough for daily use.

 Using only AAC or SBC, you won’t be getting any low latency performance from the Life A1 unless you have an iPhone.
-Speaking of codecs, iPhone users will stick to AAC, while Android devices may gain more consistent performance with SBC, rather than AAC.
+Speaking of codecs, Android devices may gain more consistent performance with SBC, rather than AAC.
 For Android if you’re set on watching videos, you might need something with aptX or LDAC with less latency.